 Even investors liked the announcement, as Fitbit's shares rose by 8% at the start of the year, a change in trend, as a year ago 18% plummeted on the same day that Fitbit Blaze was presented, a device that the market did not seem to like very much.

 As for new features closer to us, they are present in your application.
 Now it will be possible to define the daily steps goal.
 By default set to 10,000 steps, the application will ask you if you want to set personal goals.
 They can be configured for steps, activity, workouts and exercises; which will be created from a survey of your daily habits.
 That way the goals to be met will be more realistic for each user.
 The 10,000 daily steps of someone training for a marathon has nothing to do with the activity of someone who works in an office and simply wants to lead a more active life.

-The FitStar training platform also receives new features, such as suggestions.
-There is a new section called "Orientation" that will suggest different exercises to be performed.
-FitStar will provide you with personalized workouts with guidance on how to perform them, something similar to what is offered in Fitbit Blaze but now available to everyone (even if you don't have Fitbit devices).
-Logically, there will be a "premium" subscription with personalized training plans, which is what the company will try to sell you.
+The FitStar training platform also receives new features, in the form of suggestions.
+There is a new section called "Guidance" that will suggest different exercises to perform.
+FitStar will give you personalized workouts with guidance on how to perform them, something similar to what is offered integrated in Fitbit Blaze but now available to everyone (even if you don't have Fitbit devices).
+Logically there will be a "premium" subscription with personalized training plans, which is what the company will try to sell you.

 Finally, Fitbit will improve the social aspect of the platform to be able to share more information with family and friends, all with the aim of increasing your activity due to the internal competition you have among yourselves.

 And that concludes my coverage of ETUC 2017I hope you liked it and that it allows you to keep up to date with all the news.

 And with that... thanks for reading!